-Flight safety during ground operations in conditions conducive to frost, ice or snow contamination requires a knowledge of the following:
+Flight safety during ground operations in conditions conducive to frost, ice or snow contamination requires knowledge of the following:

-- Adverse effects of frost, ice or snow on the aircraft performance and flight characteristics, which are generally reflected in the form of decreased thrust, decreased lift, increased drag, increased stall speed, trim changes, altered stall characteristics and handling qualities; - Various procedures available for aircraft ground de-icing and anti-icing, and the capabilities and limitations of these procedures in various weather conditions, including the use and effectiveness of freezing point depressant (FPD) fluids; - Holdover Time (HOT) is the estimated time that an application of an approved de-icing/ anti-icing fluid is effective in preventing frost, ice or snow from adhering to treated surfaces.
-Holdover time is calculated as beginning at the start of the final application of an approved de-icing/anti-icing fluid and as expiring when the fluid is no longer effective.
+- Adverse effects of frost, ice or snow on the aircraft performance and flight characteristics, which are generally reflected in the form of decreased thrust, decreased lift, increased drag, increased stall speed, trim changes, altered stall characteristics and handling qualities; - Various procedures available for aircraft ground de-icing and anti-icing, and the capabilities and limitations of these procedures in various weather conditions, including the use and effectiveness of freezing point depressant (FPD) fluids; - Holdover Time (HOT) is the estimated time that an application of a qualified de-icing/ antiicing fluid is effective in preventing frost, ice or snow from adhering to treated surfaces.
+Holdover time is calculated as beginning at the start of the final application of a qualified de-icing/anti-icing fluid and as expiring when the fluid is no longer effective.
 The fluid is no longer effective when its ability to absorb more precipitation has been exceeded.
-This produces a visible surface build-up of contamination; - Recognition that final assurance of a safe take-off rests in the pre-take-off inspection.
+This can produce a visible surface build-up of contamination; - Recognition that final assurance of a safe take-off rests in the pre-take-off inspection.